Kenneth O'Donnell

 Kenneth Patrick O'Donnell (March 4, 1924 – September 9, 1977) was an American political consultant and the special assistant and appointments secretary to President John F. Kennedy from 1961 until Kennedy's assassination in November 1963.
-O'Donnell was a close friend of President Kennedy and his younger brother Robert F. Kennedy.
-O'Donnell, along with Larry O'Brien and David Powers, was part of the group of Kennedy's close advisers dubbed the "Irish Mafia."
+O'Donnell was a good friend of President Kennedy and his younger brother Robert F. Kennedy.
+O'Donnell, along with Larry O'Brien and David Powers, was part of the group of Kennedy's advisers dubbed the "Irish Mafia".

 O'Donnell also served as an aide to President Lyndon B. Johnson from 1963 to 1965.
 He later served as an adviser to Robert Kennedy's 1968 presidential campaign.

 Early life

 O'Donnell was born in Worcester, Massachusetts, and raised in Boston.
-Both of his parents were Catholics of Irish descent.
-He was the son of Alice M. (Guerin) and Cleo Albert O'Donnell, who was the football coach at the College of the Holy Cross Crusaders for two decades, and later athletics director for all sports activities.
-O'Donnell's older brother, also named Cleo, was a football star at Harvard during the 1940s.
+Both of his parents were Roman Catholics of Irish descent.
+He was the son of Cleo Albert O'Donnell, who was the football coach at the College of the Holy Cross Crusaders for two decades, and later athletics director for all sports activities.
+O'Donnell's older brother, also named Cleo, was a football celebrity at Harvard University's Harvard College during the 1940s.

 O'Donnell graduated from high school during World War II and then served in the U.S. Army Air Forces (1942–1945), where he flew 30 missions as a bombardier in a B-17 squadron before being shot down over Belgium.
 "He was imprisoned, escaped, and emerged with the Distinguished Flying Cross and Air Medal with Four Oak Leaf Clusters."
-Following the war, he studied at Harvard College (1946–1949) and met Robert F. Kennedy, where they were roommates as well as teammates on the Harvard football team; O'Donnell became team captain in 1948.
-The two remained close friends until Kennedy's assassination in 1968.
+After the war, he studied at Harvard College (1946–1949) and met Robert F. Kennedy, where they were roommates as well as teammates on the Harvard football team; O'Donnell became team captain in 1948.
+The two remained good friends until Kennedy's assassination in 1968.

 Following graduation from Harvard, O'Donnell attended law school at Boston College from 1950–51.
 He later worked as a salesman for the Hollingsworth & Vose Paper Company and then the Whitney Corporation, both in Boston, from 1951 to 1952.
 O'Donnell later worked in public relations from 1952 to 1957.